quicwg/base-drafts/draft-ietf-quic-transport.md

 determines that the quoted packet has actually been lost.

-## Datagram Packetization Layer PMTU Discovery
+## Datagram Packetization Layer PMTU Discovery {#dplpmtud}

+Datagram Packetization Layer PMTU Discovery (DPLPMTUD;
+{{!DPLPMTUD=I-D.ietf-tsvwg-datagram-plpmtud}}) relies on tracking loss or acknowledgment of QUIC packets that are carried in PMTU probes.
+PMTU probes for DPLPMTUD that use the PADDING frame implement "Probing using padding data", as defined in Section 4.1 of {{!DPLPMTUD}}.

-When implementing the algorithm in Section 5 of {{!DPLPMTUD}}, the initial value of BASE_PMTU SHOULD be consistent with the minimum QUIC packet size.
+Endpoints SHOULD set the initial value of BASE_PMTU (see Section 5.1 of
+{{!DPLPMTUD}}) to be consistent with the minimum QUIC packet size.
 The MIN_PLPMTU is the same as the BASE_PMTU.

-PMTU probe packets for DPLPMTUD that use the PADDING frame implement "Probing using padding data", as defined in Section 4.1 of {{!DPLPMTUD}}.

 QUIC endpoints implementing DPLPMTUD maintain a maximum packet size (DPLPMTUD MPS) for each combination of local and remote IP addresses.